 The next morning, we disembarked in Whittier, Alaska where we transferred to the Alaska Railroad to begin our journey north to Fairbanks.
 The Alaska Railroad tows private cars belonging to several of the cruise lines filled with the passengers that have extended their vacations with a cruise tour.
 The domed cars provide excellent views of the spectacular wilderness scenery and there is also a guide on board providing commentary about the area and pointing out any wildlife sightings.

 Our first day we traveled as far as the town of Talkeetna where we disembarked from the train to be transfered by bus to spend a night at the Mt.
-McKinley Princess Wilderness Lodge.
-We spent some time exploring this quirky little town before boarding a shuttle to the lodge.
+McKinley Princess Wilderness Lodge (check current rates and reviews for Mt.
+McKinley Princess Wilderness Lodge on TripAdvisor) We spent some time exploring this quirky little town before boarding a shuttle to the lodge.
 Emma particularly liked the many decorated moose around town.
 The Lodge is located south of the National Park on the banks of the Chulitna River.
 We particularly liked the Great Room of the Lodge with its impressive stone fireplace and its cozy sitting areas.
 The Lodge boasts incredible views of Denali (formerly known as Mt.
 McKinley), unfortunately, the mountain only "came out" during the middle of the night when we were there and we missed it.

-After our night at the Princess McKinley Wilderness Lodge, we re-boarded the train to head for Denali Park where we would be staying at Princess Denali Wilderness Lodge for two nights.
+After our night at the Princess McKinley Wilderness Lodge, we re-boarded the train to head for Denali Park where we would be staying at Princess Denali Wilderness Lodge (check current rates and reviews for Denali Princess Wilderness Lodge on TripAdvisor) for two nights.
 Princess' Lodge is located one mile from the entrance to Denali Park on the Nenana River and overlooking the park.
 Denali National Park & Preserve was established as the first national park to conserve wildlife in 1917.
 Roughly 400,000 people travel to Denali each year - primarily between May and September.
 Visitors come in search of wildlife as well as to see Mt.
 McKinley (also known as Denali) which is 20,320 feet tall.

 Our first night we decided to participate in an activity that included a covered wagon ride into the backcountry followed by a family-style dinner at a rustic pavilion.
 We climbed aboard the Little House on the Prairie style wagon pulled by two draft horses and headed into the countryside.
 Our guide filled us in on the history of the area while the passengers kept a lookout for wildlife - once again, I wasn't too disappointed that we didn't happen upon any grizzlies.